StefanoIaconetti/PersonalFitness-App/README.md

 call, or text our company email and phone.
 You are also able to find us via google maps or scheduele an appointment.

 # Built With
--Android Studio
--Github
+* Android Studio - Used for programming and testing our program.
+* Github - Used for sharing projects with partners to ease sending code back and forth.
+* Discord - Used for communication between eachother

 # Authors
-- Max Fontes
+* - Max Fontes
-- Stefano Iaconetti
+* - Stefano Iaconetti

 # Acknowledgments
 We would like to acknowledge our teachers and students of the Mobile Applications course in St Clair College.
 A special acknowledgement